 I remember reading that it wasn’t wise to photograph government buildings and didn’t do that.
 Nowhere did it say if you walked by the President’s Complex – albeit on the other side of the street – you might be approached by a guard carrying a machine gun!!!
 YIKES….
 I also read that you must always carry your passport.
 If the police ask to see it and you don’t have it, you could be headed to jail.
 It’s puzzling that the guard who approached me never asked for identification or the address of where I was staying.

 Suppose I could have been handcuffed and carted off to jail.
 Hopefully, they would have released me eventually, because there are no photos of the Presidential Complex on my camera!
 It was a scary experience.
-Maybe they thought I was a member of the Mozambican National Resistance (RENAMO) – I will never know….
-On the other hand, maybe the guard just wanted me to offer to pay him money – didn’t think of that.
+Maybe they thought I was a member of the Mozambican National Resistance (RENAMO) – will never know….
+On the other hand, maybe the guard just wanted me to pay him money – didn’t think of that.

 With just cause (?), the Mozambican government seems to keep a very close eye on everything happening in Maputo!